dalmo1991/superflexPy/doc/demo.rst

    :lines: 197-204
    :linenos:

-Line 2 lists the nodes belonging to the network, lines 4-6 define the topology of the network; this is done with a dictionary that has the identifier of the nodes as key and the identifier of the single downstream node as value; the most downstream node has value None.
+Line 2 lists the nodes belonging to the network.
+Lines 4-6 define the connectivity of the network; this is done using a dictionary with the keys given by the node identifiers and values given by the single downstream node.
+The most downstream node has value :code:`None`.

-The inputs are catchment-specific and must be provided to each catchment, as done in the single-node case.
+The inputs are catchment-specific and must be provided to each node.

 .. literalinclude:: demo_code.py
    :language: python
    :lines: 206-208
    :linenos:

-The time step is set by the network to the same value for all the nodes.
+The time step is defined at the network level.

 .. literalinclude:: demo_code.py
    :language: python